TRAINING FOR DEVELOPMENT

 WHAT YOU CAN LEARN

 The course could be customised according to your organisation needs.
 The scientific side, more technical and specific, goes together with narratives and applications that simplify technical concepts.
 A definition of Cooperation, "cooperation feeling", egoism, altruism, linearity and complexity could be the first set of concepts for a first preliminary step, including the semantics of Cooperation and the main differences with other interactions.
 Evolutionary Biology and the many theories about the evolution of cooperation go together with the Neuroscience of Cooperation, the Diversity Theorem, Game Theory, the Public Goods game, and Nobel Prize Elinor Ostrom approach to social dilemmas.
 An excursus into social networks, social ecosystems, innovative statistical tools and the Cooperation Context Index could be other technical components of the course in a more advanced phase.
 On a more applicative side, the Cooperation Diagram would be accompained with colors and attributes like Qualitative, Irrational, Dynamic, Emotive, Relational and their opposites.
 The expression of personal expectations and preferences will be compared through Non-violent communication and Desire communication.
-Other social technologies will be introduced like Open Space Technology, Open Ecosystem, the Journey Narratives, the Dunning-Kruger effect and the Kübler-Ross stages of grief.
+Other social technologies will be introduced like Open Space Technology, Open Space Cooperation, the Journey Narratives, the Dunning-Kruger effect and the Kübler-Ross stages of grief.
 Circular, primitive and cooperative games, together with the cooperative monopoly, may show how to understand the cooperation dynamics may be even based on serious fun and entertainment.

 WHAT YOU CAN EXPECT